 The GASB has issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements."
-This statement is required to be adopted by the Authority for the year ending December 31, 2023.
-The Authority has not determined the effect of Statement No. 94 on the financial statements.
+This Statement was adopted by the Authority for the year ended December 31, 2023.
+The adoption of this Statement had no effect on previously reported amounts.